CharlieSwires/FaceIt/README.md

 README
 ======
-Model - central microservice with unit tests crap name shoul have called it central!
+Model - central microservice with unit tests crap name should have called it central!
 Competition - records changes pushed from Model if the nickname changes Search - Duplicate of Model items allows search by name (minimal implementation)